Luca Koleosho: Loan to Espanyol

 On 21 August 2025, it was announced that Koleosho would return to La Liga club Espanyol on a season long loan.

+Paris FC

+On 9 January 2026, Koleosho left Espanyol and joined Ligue 1 side Paris FC on loan until the end of the season with an option to buy.
+On 18 January 2026, he made his debut for Paris, scoring the winning goal in a 2–1 league victory over Nantes.

+On 29 July 2026, Paris FC made the transfer permanent and signed a five-season contract with Koleosho.

 International career

 Koleosho is eligible to represent the United States, Canada, Nigeria, and Italy, as he was born and raised in the United States to a Nigerian father and an Italian-Canadian mother.

 United States

 In August 2019, Koleosho appeared with the United States U15 team, making four appearances.

 In April 2022, Koleosho was called up to a United States under-20 training camp in Carson, California.
 After his call-up to Canada's senior side in June 2022, Koleosho confirmed he had not closed the door on representing the United States.

 Canada

 Koleosho was called up to the Canada senior national team for a friendly and two CONCACAF Nations League matches in June 2022.
 He departed the camp after the cancellation of the Iran friendly and the subsequent cancellation of the replacement Panama friendly.
 In September 2022, Koleosho was re-called to Canada ahead of friendlies against Qatar and Uruguay.
 In May 2023, Koleosho was listed on the Canada preliminary rosters for the 2023 CONCACAF Nations League Finals.